mbuscemi/elm-lens/README.md

 tag for any function with a type signature of `Test`.

 ## Roadmap

-* 0.3.0 Display test references separately from internal/external
+* 0.4.0 Differentiate Test References
+* 0.3.0 Handle Zero-Reference Exposed Functions in `exposed-modules`
 * 0.2.0 Visualization of References
 * 0.1.0 Initial Release